 He was a contemporary of D.H.
 Lawrence, whose ranch, visited by Robinson Jeffers and his wife Una, is also open to the public.
 Read about it here: D.H.
 Lawrence in New Mexico.

 Tor House in Carmel

 The home is in a residential wooded area that overlooks the Pacific Ocean coast.
 It is open to the public, but call in advance because hours are limited.
 Please check out the https://www.torhouse.org website to get current information and arrange your visit.

-Carmel is perched above the Pacific Ocean shoreline and has a population of approximately 3,800 residents.
-It is known for its golf culture and vintage car competitions.
+Carmel is perched above the Pacific Ocean shoreline and has a relatively small population.
+It is known for its golf culture and annual vintage car competitions.

 Occidental College in Los Angeles

 For the ultimate poetry scholar, the special collections department of the Occidental College Library in Los Angeles (Eagle Rock area) holds many of his original papers.
 See sites.oxy.edu/special-collections/jeffers for details.

 Robinson Jeffers’s house is the third stop on our Northern Author Adventures California Trail.